Local millionaire John Goodman will face both criminal charges and a wrongful death lawsuit after a fatal DUI car crash in 2010.

 New Times reported that Goodman offered cash to a witness who had helped after the crash.
 A few weeks after the wreck, he contacted the witness, asking her if she thought he had “sounded drunk” at the time.

 The Wilson family’s attorney believes the evidence against Goodman strongly supports a criminal conviction.
-Police say he was driving under twice the legal limit of intoxication, fled the scene of the accident, and allegedly told a neighbor that he was afraid to call 9-1-1 because didn’t want to get into trouble.
+Police say he was driving under twice the legal limit of intoxication, fled the scene of the accident, and allegedly told a neighbor that he was afraid to call 9-1-1 because he didn’t want to get into trouble.

 Goodman was arrested at the Four Seasons Hotel when charges were filed.
 The Wilson family’s lawsuit is set to begin immediately after the criminal trial.